HPK-dev/watchcat.server/api.md

   - `reservation_id` (String)
 - **Description:**
   Deletes the reservation with the specified ID from the database.
-  Returns `200 OK` if the deletion is successful.
+  Returns `204 No Content` if the deletion is successful.